MLopusiewicz/StateMachineFramework/State Machine Framework.md

 ![[TreeEntryTransition.png]]
 Transitioning to exit will re-enter the parent tree,   evaluating the enter transitions as well as exiting&entering parent behaviours.
 #### Priority
 As there are possible active substates and trees at the same time.
-The priority runs from the most nested to root.
-Meaning: If the nested state has transition evaluated as true, and it's parent as well, the child takes priority and that's the transition that takes place.
+The priority runs from the root to the nested nodes.
+Meaning: If both parent and child have valid transitions, parent transition will take precedence.

 ## FAQ:
 - Why not make transition condition limited to hardcoded float/int/bool/trigger parameters?